axelvaldez/radical-companies/_posts/3-fiat-model/competition/2023-01-20-how-to-be-less-harsh-on-yourself-and-others.markdown

  <p>As Maria Popova&rsquo;s quotes,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> Ram Dass drew on the human-tree analogy,</p>
   <div class="_citation">
    <p>When you go out into the woods and you look at trees, you see all these different trees. &hellip; You just allow it.
 You appreciate the tree.</p>
    <p>The minute you get near humans, you lose all that.
 And you are constantly saying, “You’re too this, or I’m too this.”
-The judging mind comes in.</p>
+That judging mind comes in.</p>
   </div>
  <p>In other words, when surrounded by people, competition sets in.
 That is what we have learned.
 But, tragically, we miss out on what competition <em>hides</em>,</p>
   <div class="_citation">